 - The tenants are doing illegal activities in the house.

 - They are creating loud disturbances upsetting the neighbors.

 - There was falsified information on their rental application.

 - They have violated a no pet or non-smoking clause.

 Final Thoughts on Selling a House With Tenants

 Hopefully, all of this advice to sell a house with tenants have been eye-opening!
 Selling a home with tenants is something that should be thought through in advance.
 Work with your agent carefully on how to best go about selling with any tenants.

 Other Helpful Home Selling/Tenancy Articles Worth Reading

-- Tips for selling a house in the fall via Maximum Real Estate Exposure.
+- Tips for selling a house in the fall – do you need to sell a home in the fall?
+Discover some excellent tips for making it happen via Maximum Real Estate Exposure.

 - Massachusetts tenancy laws – if you are selling a home with tenants in Massachusetts, make sure you understand the tenancy laws.
 Selling a rented property can be different from one state to the next.